doranchak/random-letters-animation/README.md

 Almost completely generated via ChatGPT.
 The prompt was:  `Create React app that animates random letters rearranging`

-Hosted version can be found here:  https://doranchak.github.io/random-letters-animation
+View the animation here:  https://doranchak.github.io/random-letters-animation Refresh page to repeat the animation.

 To run locally: